pacorta/small-business-helper/README.md

 - There's a slight twitch when editing a sale.

 Observation:
-- If there’s a large gap between recorded sales, average daily earnings may appear inaccurate.
+- If there's a large gap between recorded sales, average daily earnings may appear inaccurate.

+Git commit #7

+- Added Firebase login functionality.
+- The name of the signed-in user is now attached to each sale they make.
+- Added user roles (admin/employees) to profiles.
+- Only admin users can view and edit the list of employees and their roles.
+- Fixed dependency issues for Google Sign-In and Firebase on both Android and iPhone.

+Goals for next commit:
+- Add an invitation system so that an admin can invite employees (businessId is assigned to employee upon invitation).
+- Custom sales data export in CSV format to email, WhatsApp, etc.